danswick/danswick.github.io/about/index.md

 ![the ol' me](/assets/selfie.jpg)

 I'm Dan.
-I live in Chicago, ride bikes, make things from fabric and put things on maps.
+I live in Chicago, ride bikes, make things from fabric, put things on maps, and write code.
 I work for the [Delta Institute](http://www.delta-institute.org) in Chicago.

 This space is part experiment, documentation, memory aid, and sounding board.
 Development is ongoing and you can follow along or [submit an issue on GitHub](https://github.com/danswick/danswick.github.io/issues?state=open).